What are the Sustainable Development Goals (SDGs)?

 How long are the candidates expected to commit to the Local Pathways Fellowship?

-The Local Pathways Fellows will be appointed for a one-year term, beginning in January 2017 and concluding in December 2017.
+The Local Pathways Fellows will be appointed for a one-year term.

 Why is it called a “Fellowship?”

 We called it a “Fellowship” to reflect a strong training and research component of the program.
-Local Pathways Fellows will participate in workshops and webinars that will cover the cross-cutting themes of sustainable urban development and will prepare case studies which will explore local pathways towards building sustainable communities.
+Among others, Local Pathways Fellows will participate in webinars that will cover the cross-cutting themes of sustainable urban development and will focus on developing expertise in their selected urban development issue.

 Who are we looking for as Local Pathways Fellows?